ponylang/pony-tutorial/docs/pattern-matching/as.md

 `as` (like `match`) allows a program to check the runtime type of a abstract-typed value to see whether or not the object matches a given type which is more specific.
 If it doesn't match the more specific type, then a runtime `error` is raised.
 For example:

-`as` can be applied to types that are related through subtyping, as well as unions and intersections.
-This is done at runtime, and if it fails then an error is raised.
-For example:

 ```pony
   class Cat
     fun pet() =>